CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

        ![](media/api50.png)

-    **Note:** If you recieve an error mentioning you are not sign in to Azure, click on Sign in and use the environment credentials to login, and then click on Deploy to Azure.
+    **Note:** If you recieve an error mentioning you are not sign in to Azure, click on Sign in from the Resources dropdown and use the environment credentials to login, and then click on Deploy to Azure.

     - Select a function app: **func-<inject key="Deployment ID" enableCopy="false" />**
     - Click on **Deploy** when prompted.
+    - Wait until the deployment is succeeded

          ![](media/api13.png)